hacker-playlists/books/README.md

-# 📚 A crowdsourced list of cyber books (and also some fantasy coz fantasy is awesome 🐉)
+# 📚 A crowdsourced list of cyber books (and some other hidden gems 💎)

 🙋 Have some to add?
 Submit a pull request